aionrobotics/docs/docs/q-775-spyder-calibration.rst

 |Level, Inverted     | 360 Degrees |
 +--------------------+-------------+

+  3.5 After calibration is complete.
+Ensure the vehicles heading is correct using Mission Planners flight control screen.

 .. tip:: A high pitched noise from the aircraft followed by discontinued beeping and GCS confirmation mark completion of calibration.
 A deep tone, followed by continued calibration beeps marks calibration failure, repeat spinning on each axis.